• Home

 Dr. Leonidas Lagrimas, Music Director

-Kristen Dominguez is honored to work with Dogged Utopia Productions as music director, working with her long-time friend, Mark Jones.
+Kristen is honored to work with Dogged Utopia Productions as music director, working with her long-time friend, Mark Jones.
 She served at music director for last Summer’s production of Xanadu.
-Over the past 20 years, she has served as accompanist and musical director for productions at ACT, Haywood Arts Regional Theatre, and Dia
+Over the past 20 years, she has served as accompanist and musical director for productions at ACT, Haywood Arts Regional Theatre, and Diana Wortham

 John Crawley, Music Director